Anesthesia (2015 film)

-Anesthesia is a 2015 independent drama film written, produced and directed by Tim Blake Nelson.
+Anesthesia is a 2015 American indie drama film written, produced and directed by Tim Blake Nelson.
 Nelson stars in the film with Sam Waterston, Kristen Stewart, Glenn Close, Gretchen Mol, and Corey Stoll.
 The film premiered at the Tribeca Film Festival on April 22, 2015.
 The film was released in a limited release and through video on demand by IFC Films on January 8, 2016.

 Plot

 Philosophy professor Walter Zarrow is wounded during a mugging.
-In an effort to escape he rings buzzers indiscriminately, waking Sam, a middle-aged father of two having an affair in the city.
+To escape, he rings buzzers indiscriminately, waking Sam, a middle-aged father of two having an affair in the city.
 Sam reluctantly answers Zarrow's pleas, and Zarrow loses consciousness in his arms.
 Through an exploration of why these men, along with the mugger, and an addict named Joe, come together, we explore New York City.
-The experience of Zarrow, Sam, Joe and Zarrow's assailant ripple quickly out to include the connected lives of a housewife struggling with alcoholism, a stoner teen desperate to lose his virginity, a brilliant but failed writer fighting addiction, two parents confronting the prospect of terminal illness, and a brilliant grad student who harms herself to feel alive.
+The experience of Zarrow, Sam, Joe, and Zarrow's assailant ripple quickly out to include the connected lives of a housewife struggling with alcoholism, a stoner teen desperate to lose his virginity, a brilliant but failed writer fighting addiction, two parents confronting the prospect of terminal illness, and a brilliant grad student who harms herself to feel alive.

 Cast

 Production

-Filming took place in November 2013 in Manhattan.
+The filming took place in November 2013 in Manhattan.